 The idea (or maybe we should call it the "dream") was to follow the same route as Jeremie, one of the protagonists in the film, had tried to accomplish solo five year earlier.
 In Jeremie's try on Kaitum he had to turn back and abandon his dream in an unfortunate combination of bad weather, big waves on the lakes and a too optimistic route.
 This time we had to fulfill his dream and he convinced the rest of us to follow him.

 But things didn't turn out as planned.
 We did not pay enough attention to the forecast and soon after starting our hike up the mountain bad weather, poor vision, and bad orientation forced us to make an emergency camp long before the distance we planned to achieve.
 And as the weather just deteriorated we soon found ourselves in the same dilemma that Jeremie had been too five years earlier.
 To continue or turn back....

 ...And from here we left the group to its dilemmas and different reactions to the sudden bad weather.
-Watch the trailer below to get a glimpse of the film and to see what happens!
+Watch the film and see what happens next.